Customization and theming

 Light and dark mode

-Launch UI uses the selector
+Launch UI uses @custom-variant

-have separate values for light and dark mode.
+file have separate values for light and dark mode.

 :root {